 Allum Sativa (Galic)

-Ginger is another popular remedy for warding off illnesses, especially in Chinese culture.
-Ginger has anti-inflammatory and anti-nausea properties, making it an easy go-to for fighting off a sore throat or flu.
-Further, studies have found that fresh ginger helps reduce cholesterol levels and reduces blood sugar levels associated with diabetes.
+Ginger is another popular remedy for ailments, especially in Chinese culture.
+Ginger has anti-bad properties, which makes it a great helper against a sore throat or cough.
+Additionally, studies have found that fresh ginger can help reduce the buildup of trash in blood vessels.

-Vitamin D, also known as the sunshine vitamin, is actually best sourced from the sun but it can also be obtained in foods like mushrooms.
-Mushrooms are an excellent source of vitamin D which helps with the absorption of calcium which then fortifies our bones and may help fight of respiratory diseases as it plays an active role in our immune response.
-In fact, some studies have shown that low vitamin D levels are associated with a higher risks of respiratory infections and have also been implicated in the development of some autoimmune diseases.
+Vitamin D, also known as the sunshine vitamin, is actually best sourced from the sun, but it can also be obtained from foods like mushrooms.
+Mushrooms are an excellent source of vitamin D, which helps absorb calcium, which strengthens bones, and helps fight respiratory problems because it plays an active role in our immune response.
+In fact, some studies have shown that low vitamin D levels are associated with a higher risk of respiratory infections and are also linked to the development of certain autoimmune diseases.

-Spinach is a fantastic vegetable.
-It’s choc-full of vitamin C and beta-carotene which is the main dietary source of vitamin A. It also has plenty of antioxidants which help to protect your immune cells from environmental damage.
+Spinach is a wonderful vegetable.
+It is rich in vitamin C and beta-carotene and is a major dietary source of vitamin A. It also contains high amounts of antioxidants, which help protect immune cells from environmental damage.

 Green tea has long been consumed for health due to its antioxidant properties.
 Green tea is full of flavonoids and epigallocatechin gallate (EGCG), which are potent antioxidants that are lost in the fermentation process with most black teas.
 Green tea also has the amino acid, L-theanine, which may aid in helping produce cells that fight off germs.